-The existing condition exposure analysis revealed that approximately 4,079 square miles or 33 percent of the Lower Rio Grande Planning Region, including an estimated population of 276,662, are currently at risk of flooding during the 1% annual chance flood event.
+The existing condition exposure analysis revealed that approximately 4,163 square miles or 33 percent of the Lower Rio Grande Planning Region, including an estimated population of 359,873, are currently at risk of flooding during the 1% annual chance flood event.
 Information was compiled during the baseline development of the Regional Flood Plan.
 The lack of current flood risk hazard data in the Lower Rio Grande Region makes analysis of any improvements difficult.
 Quantitative measures of how successful a mitigation effort is not possible until the entire region is mapped and the hydraulic capacity and operation of the watershed and drainage system are understood.
 The wide range of floodplain management practices and enforcement practices limit how much a community can do unless they work cooperatively with the other stakeholders within the same watershed.
 Detailed hydrologic and hydraulic modeling of a watershed is needed to objectively understand the risk and effectiveness of strategies.

-A total of 95 FMEs are recommended in this RFP.
-Twenty-two (22) of the recommended FMEs are flood risk mapping studies identified during the needs assessment.
-These 22 floodplain mapping will better define the flood risk for 67% of the floodplain.
+A total of 457 FMEs are recommended in this RFP.
+Forty six (46) of the recommended FMEs are flood risk mapping studies identified during the needs assessment.
+These 46 floodplain mapping will better define the flood risk for 67% of the floodplain.
 Implementing the FMEs will ultimately give entities a tool to address the flood hazard aggressively and effectively in their community.
 Once the flood hazard is better understood, effect floodplain management and land use strategies can be implemented.
-Another 85 proposed FMEs will conduct an alternative analysis to determine the source and extent of a floodprone area and will identify the most beneficial solution that not only mitigates the flood problem but also considers the project's impact on their neighbors and water supply.
-The last 24 FMEs are refinement projects that take the analysis to a deeper or higher level to define its level of service, consider the project's environmental and financial benefits, and evaluate the project's impacts within the watershed.
+Another 409 proposed FMEs will conduct an alternative analysis to determine the source and extent of a floodprone area and will identify the most beneficial solution that not only mitigates the flood problem but also considers the project's impact on their neighbors and water supply.
+The last 2 FMEs will provide the analysis to design a evacuation center and rehabilitate pumps for flood relief.